Developed by Marc Benioff in the late 90s, Salesforce is by far the most famous CRM software in the world.

-You will be able to give that campaign a name (webinar title), start date, end date, status, etc.
+You will be able to give that campaign a name,a start and end date, and a status.

 Here's the logic: for each webinar you create, you will set dates and a status (in-progress, finished, planned).
 At the end of the webinar, you will pass the status to "finished".

 So you're hosting a recurring webinar (multiple dates) for your product demo you say?
 Easy.

 You will create a "Product Demo" webinar campaign with the status "In-Progress" and for each new session, you will create a campaign with "Product Demo" as a "parent campaign".

 A Salesforce "campaign member" aka webinar attendee